-As the field of Integrative, Functional and Lifestyle Medicine continues to gain prevalence in today’s healthcare landscape, I regularly receive inquiries from practitioners who are interested in pursuing a career in the field.
+As the field of Integrative and Functional Medicine continues to gain prevalence in today’s healthcare landscape, I regularly receive inquiries from practitioners who are interested in pursuing a career in the field.
 After working in this realm for quite some time, I can tell you that a career path in this field is definitely worth your consideration.

 As mentioned in a previous blog post, the Integrative and Functional Medicine field has become increasingly popular, not only for patients but for healthcare practitioners as well.
 This is due to a number of reasons – from conventional medicine burnout to the increasingly competitive compensation, to an overall more rewarding and transformative work experience for practitioners because this field of medicine actually gets patients better.
 The increasing number of providers and patients that are choosing the patient-centered care of Integrative and Functional Medicine has resulted in rapidly expanding opportunities within the field.

 As Thomas Edison once said, “ The doctor of the future will give no medication, but will interest his patients in the care of the human frame, diet, and in the cause and prevention of disease.”

 If you’re interested in pursuing a career in medicine that focuses on the cause and prevention of disease, here are a few suggestions for getting started:

 The first step when setting off on your career journey in this field of Medicine is finding the proper education.
 When choosing your training program, make sure that you choose a program that suits your needs and resonates with you.
 To help you with your search for organizations that provide training in this field, you can check out my comprehensive list here.
 These organizations provide quality education in patient-centered care that empowers individuals to achieve optimal health.

 Some of the organizations listed even offer free e-courses or other free resources, which can be a great way to determine if a program is the right fit for you.
 Here are a few:

 Academy of Integrative Health & Medicine: